voltversa/FPGA_GPU/README.md

 An educational, simulation-first 2D graphics processor implemented in VHDL-2008.

-> Status: repository skeleton and design plan only.
-The RTL files are intentionally empty until each milestone is implemented and verified.

 This project targets a small command-driven raster engine rather than claiming to be a modern general-purpose GPU.
 The first hardware goal is a 320×240, 8-bit indexed framebuffer scaled to 640×480 video output.